 Similarities

-- Both have a DeltaPoint Pro footprint.
+- DeltaPoint Pro footprint

 Differences

-- The Defender ST has more battery life (35k no solar and 150k with solar) than the Venom (20k hours).
+- The Defender ST Enclosed battery life is 35,000 hours (150,000 with solar) vs. 20,000 hours for the Venom Enclosed

 Which One to Choose